SANdood/Ecobee-Suite/README.md

 #### Features

 * Choose from only the Modes that are configured on the thermostat (Auto, Aux_Heat, Cool, Heat, Off)
-* Choose from 4 possible temperature sources:
+* Choose from 3 possible temperature sources:
-  * Zip Code (SmartThings-only - uses your Hub's location or a manually specified Zip Code) - uses SmartThings embedded support for The Weather Channel
+  * Zip Code (- uses your Hub's location or a manually specified Zip Code)
-  * Any Hubitat or  SmartThings Temperature Sensor
+  * Any Hubitat or Temperature Sensor
   * The Ecobee-supplied outdoor Weather Temperature (note, this is notoriously bad data for most people, unless you live within a couple of miles of the weather sources Ecobee uses)
-  * A Hubitat/SmartThings-supported weather station including the author's MeteoWeather driver for the MeteoBridge/WeatherBridge weather gateway.
+  * A Hubitat-supported weather station including the author's MeteoWeather driver for the MeteoBridge/WeatherBridge weather gateway.
 * Optionally change the thermostat program/schedule/climate when changing modes
 * Optionally delivers Notifications whenever the thermostat(s) mode is changed
 * Use a single instance (below, above and between temperatures), or create multiple instances